chinchang/cta.js/README.md

 cta.js or "Call to Animation" is a light-weight performant library to animate any element ("action") onto any other element ("effect") on the page.

+It is written with an aim to promote visual continuity in web apps.
 To see what you can do with this, checkout the demo:
 ### [DEMO](http://kushagragour.in/lab/ctajs)

 Installation